No one has a legal right to park on a public road or outside a property.

-In addition to any waiting or loading restrictions (yellow lines, kerb marknigs and signs showing the extent of the restrictions), drivers must ensure that they are not causing an obstrution to other road users - driveways and pedestrian dropped kerbs should be left clear.
+Drivers must ensure that they are not causing an obstruction to other road users.
+Leave driveways and pedestrian dropped kerbs clear.

 Driving on a pavement is illegal unless:

-It is not an offence to park a motor vehicle (other than a Heavy Goods Vehicle (HGV)) on a grass verge or pavement unless:
+It's not an offence to park a motor vehicle (other than a heavy goods vehicle or 'HGV') on a grass verge or pavement unless:

-- a local by-law is in force prohibiting it; or
+- a local by-law is in force prohibiting it